gworley3/httpray/README.md

 # use a persistent connection to keep the party rolling
 # will automatically reconnect if connection is lost
 uri = URI.parse("https://your.diety/pray")
-ark = HTTPray::Connection.new(uri.host, uri.port, 1, OpenSSL::SSL::SSLContext.new)
+ark = HTTPray::Connection.new(
-ark.request("POST", uri,
+  uri.host,
+  uri.port,
+  1, #timeout
+  OpenSSL::SSL::SSLContext.new, #ssl context
+  1, #retries on error
+  10) #seconds to wait after all retries failed before trying again on a subsequent request ark.request("POST", uri,
   {"Content-Type" => "application/prayer"},
   "Why did it have to be snakes?")